Glossary

 T

 Team.
 A group of members with shared permissions and shared resource ownership.
-The unit of access control past the first few people in an org.
+The primary unit of access control once an org grows beyond a handful of people.
 See Teams.

 Team role.
 A permission bundle scoped to one team.
 The same member can hold different team roles on different teams.
 See Roles & permissions.